andrewwang247/colored-string/README.md

 ### Palette

 Palette based colors are those that can be constructed via the `palette` enum class, consisting of 8 standard colors.
-There are 2 palette based colors.
+There are 2 palette based color classes.

 - `standard_color`: codes in [0, 7]
 - `bright_color`: codes in [8, 15]

-The available `palette` colors are black, red, green, yellow, blue, magenta, cyan, and white.
+The available `palette` enumerations are black, red, green, yellow, blue, magenta, cyan, and white.

 ### RGB